SolemmaLLC/ClimateStudioDocs/docs/point-in-timeIlluminance.rst

 Point-in-Time Illuminance
 ================================================
-This workflow supports the calculation of illuminance distribution for electric lighting and/or daylight at specific moments in time.
+This workflow supports the calculation of illuminance distributions for electric lighting and/or daylight at specific moments in time.

 .. figure:: images/Point-in-TimeIlluminace_GUI.jpg
    :width: 900px